How to Write the Penn State Supplemental Essays 2019-2020

 - A leadership role you’ve taken on in your family.

 - An instance when you took charge in extreme situations (getting lost on a hike, for example).

 Once you’ve chosen your example(s), double check to make sure that these examples are conveying skills–this is, after all, the point of the essay.

 If you choose just one example, your essay should focus on depicting a “moment” in that experience that demonstrates the skill that you are claiming you possess.
 An example of this:

-- You could depict a moment of conflict in your local church choir, which you chair.
+- You could depict a moment of conflict (and how you resolved it) in your local church choir, which you chair.

 - Demonstrate how you used your interpersonal skills to calm the situation, your strategic thinking skills to propose a solution, and your organizational skills to execute that solution.

 A strong version of this essay wouldn’t just state what you did.
 Instead, it would set up the moment with detailed descriptions of what you felt, said and did.

 If you choose to use more than just one example, here are a few ways to organize those examples.
 You can:

 Use complementing experiences to show different facets of your leadership and collaboration.